Leading via values and ethics

 Remain aligned: Ensure your actions consistently reflect your words.
 People judge your ethics and values based on your behaviour.
 Inconsistencies between what you say and do erode trust.

-Model: Practice what you preach.
+Model: Practise what you preach.
 Avoid the “do as I say, not as I do” approach by ensuring your actions match your ethical declarations.
 Regularly review your statements and actions for alignment and eliminate any discrepancies to maintain trust and authenticity.

-Communication clearly: Use precise language that reflects your true values.
+Communicate clearly: Use precise language that reflects your true values.
 Avoid exaggerations and demeaning words that might misrepresent your ethics.
 Your words should accurately depict your values and be consistent with your actions to avoid creating misunderstandings or discomfort.

 Stay consistent: Maintain consistent behaviour across different contexts and with different groups.
 Avoid changing your ethical stance based on the situation or audience.
 Consistency in your actions fosters reliability and trustworthiness among your colleagues and subordinates.